 The first step in IMC is planning.
 It involves setting objectives and determining which target audiences to focus on.

-Once the objectives are set, the company needs to develop a strategy for reaching its target audiences.
+Once the objectives are set, the company must develop a strategy for reaching its target audiences.
 This may involve creating new marketing materials or revising existing ones.

 After the planning stage, it is time to execute the IMC plan.
-This involves developing and implementing tactics such as advertising, public relations, direct marketing, and online marketing.
+This involves developing and implementing advertising, public relations, direct marketing, and online marketing tactics.

 Once these tactics are in place, it is essential to measure their effectiveness to see if they meet the objectives set in the planning stage.

-Finally, evaluation is essential to determine whether or not the IMC campaign was successful.
+Finally, evaluation is essential to determine whether the IMC campaign succeeded.
 This assessment can base on various factors such as sales data, customer surveys, or brand awareness or preference changes.